 And now I want your home to smell like fall too!

-The part that I love the best?
+The part of this Pecan Turtle Thumbprints Recipe that I love the best?
 A chewy caramel paired with the toasted pecans.
-You can add a little chocolate on top too — and that’s perfection.
+You can add a little chocolate on top, too — and that’s perfection.
 These thumbprints have a cocoa cookie base that is rolled in chopped pecans, printed, and baked to the perfect chewy/dry consistency.
-You add a little homemade VEGAN caramel to the top and it’s a fancy fall cookie.
+You add a little homemade VEGAN caramel to the top, and it’s a fancy fall cookie.

 Perfect in time for Labor Day weekend coming up!